7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Two women siting around a table talking

 Writing an awesome resume is hard!
 With a blank page staring at you, it’s difficult to even know where to begin.
-Don’t panic - we’re here to help.
-Just getting a basic structure in place makes it much easier to write the information you need to include, so start with some straightforward resume headers.
+Don’t panic – we’re here to help.

-Why are proper resume headers so important?
+Why are resume headers so important?

 Hiring managers depend heavily on your resume layout to find the information that’s relevant to them, so an easy-to-read layout will greatly improve your chances of securing an interview.
+In short, the more intuitively your resume is organized, the easier it is for hiring managers to decipher the information and pick out the details they’re looking for.

-The way that you organize the information on your resume is almost as important as the content itself.
+The way you organize the information on your resume is almost as important as the content itself.
 These are just some of the reasons:

 Your resume will likely be scanned by an applicant tracking system

-Your resume will be scanned by a hiring manager - but only for a few seconds.
+Your resume will be scanned by a hiring manager – but only for a few seconds

 Most hiring managers are tasked with going through dozens, sometimes hundreds, of resumes in a short period of time.
-Because of this high demand, most hiring managers spend an average of about six seconds scanning each resume.
-Of course, six seconds is not even close to enough time to actually read the whole resume.
-So, how can we guide the eyes of the employer to the information that we absolutely need them to see?
-With clear and concise resume section headers, of course!
+Because of this high demand, most hiring managers spend only a few seconds scanning each resume.
+Of course, that’s not even close to enough time to actually read the whole resume.

 To make you seem professional

 Your resume is the first impression you’ll make on the hiring manager, so it needs to look smart and professional.
-You could present a long rambling essay on your experience and skills, but what they’re expecting, and what looks infinitely more professional, is a well-presented, concise summary of your suitability for the role.
+You could present a long, rambling essay on your experience and skills, but what they’re expecting, and what looks infinitely more professional, is a well-presented, concise summary of your suitability for the role.

-A well-laid-out resume shows that you know what’s expected and can present an attractive, structured, and relevant document that makes a compelling argument for your candidacy.
+A well-laid-out resume shows you know what’s expected and can present an attractive, structured, and relevant document that makes a compelling argument for your candidacy.
 Resume headers play a key role in achieving that.

 Headers for your resume